microsandbox/rxtui/IMPLEMENTATION.md

     .on_key_with_modifiers(KeyWithModifiers::with_ctrl(Key::Char('a')), handler)
     .children(vec![...])

-// Recommended: Use the node! macro instead node! {
+// Using the node! macro
+node! {
     div(
         bg: blue,